-Press Win + R to open Run command box, type msinfo32 and hit Enter.
+Press Win + R to open the Run command box, type msinfo32 and hit Enter.

 It opens System Information window.
 Under System Summary, you will easily identify your Windows boot mode from BIOS Mode line.